pypa/sampleproject/README.md

 # A sample Python project

-A sample project that exists as an aid to the [Python Packaging User Guide][packaging guide]’s [Tutorial on Packaging and Distributing Projects][distribution tutorial].
+A sample project that exists as an aid to the [Python Packaging User Guide][packaging guide]'s [Tutorial on Packaging and Distributing Projects][distribution tutorial].

-This projects does not aim to cover best practices for Python project development as a whole.
+This project does not aim to cover best practices for Python project development as a whole.
 For example, it does not provide guidance or tool recommendations for version control, documentation, or testing.